 - reviews the legislative environment relating to certificates of title in NSW and in comparable jurisdictions

 - discusses proposals for replacing paper certificates of title with an electronic alternative

 Certificates of title: the next evolution

 The Paper, entitled ‘Certificates of title: the next evolution’ was released on 7 December 2018.

 Submissions closed on 28 February 2019.

-SubmissionsSubmissions received in response to the public consultation on the Reform of Off the plan contracts for residential property.
+SubmissionsSubmissions received in response to the public consultation on certificates of titles in NSW.

 Copyright in submissions resides with the author(s), not with NSW Office of the Registrar General.
 Some submitters’ personal details and some submissions are not being published in accordance with the submitters’ requests.

 |Northern Inland Credit Union Limited|